mbaris/mbaris/README.md

 I want to work with Rust, Scala and Kotlin as well.

 ### Things I am passionate about
-* platformers, roguelikes and metroidvanias :video_game: :joystick:
+* Platformers, roguelikes and metroidvanias :video_game: :joystick:
 * Synthwave music :headphones:
 * Snowboarding :snowboarder:
 * Fantasy Novels :elf: :dragon: :mage_man:
-* Traveling the world
+* Traveling the world :earth_africa: :earth_asia:	:earth_americas:

 You can find links to my socials at https://baris.io